Buckle in and have your credit card at the ready as check out 17 of the most rare Xbox 360 games and how much they’re worth!

 Released way into the lifespan of the console and a good few years after its successor, the Xbox One, was released (and which also played host to a version of Cars 3: Driven to Win), it’s perhaps odd that this game made an appearance on Microsoft’s aging console at all.

-Yet it did – perhaps with a much smaller print run than would be expected for a Disney tie-in, due to the then-focus on the next generation of consoles.
+Perhaps with a much smaller print run than would be expected for a Disney tie-in, due to the then-focus on the next generation of consoles.

-As Cars 2 was so well received, with a pretty open and forgiving structure, it’s no wonder that the video game sequel – which was similar in structure to the previous game – is so highly sought after.
+It’s no wonder that the video game sequel – which was similar in structure to the previous game – is so highly sought after.